tulior/tulio-dev-resume/README.md

 # Túlio Ribeiro dos Anjos
-**Senior Software Engineer (.NET / Cloud Backend)**
+**Senior Software Engineer (.NET Backend)**
+Campo Grande, Brazil (UTC-4) | Works US hours remotely
-Remote (Brazil – UTC-4) | mail@tulio.org | linkedin.com/in/tulioanjos
+mail@tulio.org | linkedin.com/in/tulioanjos

 ---

-### PROFESSIONAL SUMMARY
-Senior Software Engineer with 12+ years of experience designing and scaling distributed systems and high-throughput data pipelines. **Specialist in the .NET ecosystem (C#)** with a focus on modernizing legacy applications and optimizing performance for high-volume, cloud-based SaaS platforms.
-Proven track record of **autonomous delivery embedded within US-based product teams** and Brazilian government agencies, building mission-critical solutions in Telematics, Retail, and Public Sector.
-Comfortable leveraging AI assistants (LLMs) to accelerate design and development, and seeking roles with greater **architectural responsibility** in cloud-native .NET environments (AWS/Azure).
+12 years building .NET backend systems, mostly in staff augmentation across US enterprise clients and Brazilian government agencies.
+I've jumped into a lot of unfamiliar codebases, fixed performance problems, and shipped features.
+I'm looking for a product company where I can stop bouncing between clients and actually own something end-to-end.

+**Core stack:** C#, .NET 8, ASP.NET Core, Entity Framework Core, SQL Server, PostgreSQL
+**Also worked with:** AWS (Lambda, SQS), Azure (Event Hubs), RabbitMQ, Google BigQuery, Angular, Docker, Kubernetes

 ---

-### TECHNICAL SKILLS
-* **Core Backend:** C#, .NET 8, ASP.NET Core, Web API, Entity Framework (EF) Core, LINQ, SQL Server
-* **Cloud & Messaging:** AWS (Lambda, SQS), Azure (Event Hubs), RabbitMQ, MassTransit, Redis
-* **Data & Storage:** Google BigQuery, PostgreSQL, SQL Server, MongoDB
-* **DevOps & Platform:** Docker, Kubernetes (Helm), Terraform, CI/CD (Azure DevOps, GitLab)
-* **Process & Practices:** Domain-Driven Design (DDD), GitFlow, Conventional Commits, Code Reviews & Mentoring

----

 ### PROFESSIONAL EXPERIENCE

-**BAIRESDEV** | Remote (US-Based Clients)
+**BAIRESDEV** | Remote
 **Senior Software Engineer (Contractor)** | *Jun 2022 – Nov 2025*
-*Fully embedded core team member for US enterprise clients, responsible for end-to-end feature delivery, system optimization, and mentoring in Agile/Scrum squads.*
+*Staff augmentation - embedded with US enterprise clients on three different products.*

-> **Project: Enterprise Fleet Telematics SaaS**
+**Client: Fleet Telematics Platform**
-> * **High-Volume Data Engineering:** Enhanced and maintained backend services for a large-scale fleet management platform, supporting an ingestion pipeline that processes **150M+ vehicle telemetry signals daily** across TB-scale datasets.
+- Worked on backend and frontend for a fleet management system processing 150M+ vehicle telemetry signals per day.
+Implemented features, fixed bugs, handled tickets across the stack.
-> * **Performance Optimization (99% Reduction):** Refactored a critical aggregation service from single-record to batch processing, reducing execution time from **60 minutes to 30 seconds** for fleet-wide data rollups.
-> * **Distributed Systems:** Implemented features within a decoupled microservices architecture using **RabbitMQ** and **MassTransit** for asynchronous event processing and improved resilience.
-> * **Team Leadership:** Selected by **BairesDev leadership** to mentor peers on the account and **onboard a new BairesDev Team Lead**, improving code quality and delivery for the client.
-> * **Data Integrity:** Resolved critical data duplication issues in **Google BigQuery** by using deterministic insert IDs to prevent multiple writes of the same vehicle event message.
+- Built driver assignment and trip segmentation feature.
+Read telemetry data to determine which driver was logged into each vehicle during trips, then split trips when drivers changed mid-route so each driver got their own performance metrics.
+Worked out the logic myself, dealt with messy data.
+- Built shift metrics system.
+Created Angular frontend for CSV upload of route shifts, then built the backend service that runs every 5 minutes to compute fuel consumption, safety scores, distance, and speed by reading from the raw telemetry table.
+Took 2-3 weeks.
+- Refactored a slow aggregation service.
+Changed it from single-record inserts to batch processing with BigQuery MERGE statements.
+Cut runtime from 60 minutes to 30 seconds and fixed a data duplication bug in the process.
+Later discovered the service was also running in GCP - someone had forgotten to kill it there after we moved to Azure.
+- Refactored Angular 17 components from observables to signals for better readability and maintainability.
+Nobody asked me to, but I saw the code was messy and fixed it.
+- Worked with RabbitMQ and MassTransit for async event processing.
+Maintained Helm charts (mostly adding environment variables).

-> **Project: Retail POS & Inventory Platform**
+**Client: Retail POS & Inventory Platform**
-> * **System Integration:** Engineered a bi-directional Shopify integration for a high-volume POS platform, syncing retailer inventories against a **master catalog of 100,000+ items** and overcoming Shopify’s 100-variant limit via a custom catalog-splitting logic layer.
+- Primary engineer on Shopify integration.
+Built the microservice to allow retailers to sell through Shopify as a new sales channel instead of the legacy POS.
+Used Lambda and SQS to let old microservices communicate with the new integration service.
+- Handled bi-directional sync: POS was source of truth for inventory updates to Shopify.
+Captured Shopify webhooks to process payments and keep inventory in sync when items sold through Shopify.
+- Worked around Shopify's 100-variant limit by implementing custom catalog-splitting logic to sync against a master catalog of 100K+ items.
-> * **Serverless Engineering:** Built a serverless image collage generator on **AWS Lambda**, including a custom edge-detection algorithm for context-aware cropping after identifying incompatibilities with standard libraries (e.g., OpenCV) in the Lambda environment.
+- Built a serverless image collage generator on AWS Lambda.
+Wrote custom edge-detection logic for context-aware cropping because OpenCV doesn't work well in the Lambda environment.
-> * **Infrastructure & DevOps:** Contributed to platform reliability by maintaining **Terraform** configurations and **Helm** charts and integrating them into **Azure DevOps** pipelines to support repeatable feature deployments.
-> * **Cost Optimization:** Developed a custom image processing library using **SkiaSharp**, packaged as an internal NuGet artifact and adopted by all backend teams to replace a costly third-party licensed tool.
+- Developed an internal image processing library using SkiaSharp to replace a costly third-party tool.
+Packaged it as a NuGet artifact that other backend teams adopted.

-> **Project: Privacy-by-Design SaaS**
+- Maintained Terraform configs and created Azure DevOps YAML pipelines for CI/CD and deployment.

+**Client: GDPR/CCPA Compliance Platform**
-> * **Legacy Modernization:** Migrated a legacy persistence layer to modern RESTful patterns for a VC-backed GDPR/CCPA compliance platform.
-Refactored data access to eliminate SQL injection risks and streamline frontend integration.
+- Migrated legacy data access layer to modern RESTful patterns.
+Refactored queries to eliminate SQL injection risks and make frontend integration cleaner.

 &nbsp;

 **GRUPO IMAGETECH** | Campo Grande, Brazil
-**Senior Software Engineer** | *Aug 2019 – Jun 2022*
+**Software Engineer** | *Aug 2019 – Jun 2022*
-*Embedded within the **State Audit Court (TCE-MS)** to modernize audit and analytics infrastructure.*
+*Embedded with the State Audit Court (TCE-MS) to modernize their audit infrastructure.*

-* **Statewide ETL Automation:** Designed and built a **Java-based ETL tool** to standardize and extract data from diverse legacy databases across 79 municipalities, ingesting it into a central **MongoDB** repository to enable automated public-sector audits.
+- Built a Java-based ETL tool with a CLI that municipalities could run locally to extract financial data from their legacy databases.
+The CLI connected to their DBs and ran Kettle scripts to extract the data.
+79 different municipalities, each with their own schema.
+Data loaded into central MongoDB repository for automated audits.
-* **Resilient Ingestion over Low Bandwidth:** Implemented a custom CLI ingestion engine deployed to remote municipalities, using GZIP compression and retry strategies to reliably transfer financial data over constrained networks.
-* **Modernization & CI/CD:** Containerized legacy applications with **Docker** and configured **GitLab CI/CD** pipelines to automate testing and deployments.
+- Used GZIP compression and retry logic to handle unreliable connections and low bandwidth in remote areas.
+- Built a new Angular app from scratch by migrating it from legacy JSF.
+About 10 forms/screens, took one month.
-* **Fiscal Submission Portal:** Developed **Angular** frontend components for the state-wide account submission portal, integrated into a micro-frontend architecture.
+- Developed additional Angular components for the state-wide fiscal submission portal (micro-frontend architecture).
+- Containerized legacy applications with Docker and set up GitLab CI/CD pipelines.

 &nbsp;

 **FONTE TECNOLOGIA** | Campo Grande, Brazil
 **Software Engineer** | *Aug 2017 – Aug 2019*
-*Embedded within the **State Secretariat of Justice & Public Safety (SEJUSP)** to support mission-critical operations.*
+*Embedded with State Secretariat of Justice & Public Safety (SEJUSP) for mission-critical dispatch systems.*

-* **911-Equivalent Dispatch System (CADG):** Maintained and extended the **ASP.NET Web API** backend and **SignalR** real-time communication for the Computer-Aided Dispatch system used by Military Police, and contributed to **Knockout.js** frontend components to ensure reliable, low-latency incident and patrol updates.
+- Maintained the ASP.NET Web API backend for the Computer-Aided Dispatch system used by Military Police.
+Worked on real-time SignalR communication for incident updates and patrol coordination.
+- Contributed to the Knockout.js frontend for the dispatch interface.
-* **Operational Integration (SIGO):** Delivered features for the Integrated Operational Management System (SIGO), a **PHP / Backbone.js** application serving as the central database for statewide police incident reports and public safety statistics.
+- Built features for the Integrated Operational Management System (PHP/Backbone.js) - the central database for statewide police incident reports.

 &nbsp;

 **PSG TECNOLOGIA** | Campo Grande, Brazil
 **Software Engineer** | *Mar 2013 – Aug 2017*
-*Embedded within the **State Secretariat of Finance (SEFAZ-MS / SGI)** to build fiscal planning systems.*
+*Embedded with State Secretariat of Finance (SEFAZ-MS) to build fiscal planning systems.*

-* **State Planning & Finance System (SPF):** Owned full-stack development for the state’s central Planning & Finance System, including a Legislative Drafting Engine built with **recursive SQL**, **SQL Server**, **jQuery**, and **Bootstrap** to model deep legal hierarchies and support multi-year budget planning.
+- Built the state's Planning & Finance System, including a legislative drafting engine that modeled complex legal hierarchies using recursive SQL queries.
+Used SQL Server, jQuery, and Bootstrap for the full-stack implementation.
+- Supported multi-year budget planning workflows and reporting.

 ---

 ### EDUCATION & CERTIFICATIONS
 * **Bachelor of Engineering – Computer Engineering** | Uniderp (2013)
 * **Oracle Certified Professional: Java SE 11 Developer** | (2021)
-* **English Proficiency:** EF SET Certificate (C2 Proficient – Score: 79/100)
+* **English:** EF SET C2 Proficient (79/100)

+---

+*Currently learning cloud architecture (working toward GCP certification).
+I like GCP better than AWS/Azure for the simplicity and data/AI focus.
+I think it will dominate the field in a few years.*